n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.documentbinaryinputloader.md

 # Binary Input Loader

-The Binary Input Loader node allows you to load binary data files for vector stores or summarization.
+Use the Binary Input Loader node to load binary data files for vector stores or summarization.

 On this page, you'll find a list of parameters the Binary Input Loader node supports, and links to more resources.